ZPTXDev/Quaver/README.md

 ## I changed the language through the `/settings` command.
 Why isn't it updating in slash commands?

-Slash commands are defined when running `bun run slash:deploy` or `pnpm run slash:deploy`.
+Slash commands are defined when running `bun run slash:register:global` or `pnpm run slash:register:global`.

 This means that slash command descriptions will follow the language set in `settings.json` (`defaultLocaleCode` key), and not the language set through the `/settings` command.

 ## I changed `defaultLocaleCode`, but it isn't updating in slash command descriptions.
 Why?

-You need to re-deploy the commands using `bun run slash:deploy` or `pnpm run slash:deploy` for the new locale to take effect.
+You need to re-deploy the commands using `bun run slash:register:global` or `pnpm run slash:register:global` for the new locale to take effect.

 Due to Discord's limitations and the localizations we have, we don't currently use Discord's localized command name & description functionality.
 This may be worked on in the future.